hsenasilva/terraform-concepts/getting-started.md

 ### Terraform Provisioners

-Terraform only provision/update/delete resources, then if you need to check for example a internal process inside a EC2 instance, You will need an Configuration Manager Tool like Chef, Puppet
+Terraform only do well provision/update/delete resources, then if you need to check for example a internal process inside a EC2 instance, is recommended to use a Configuration Manager Tool like Chef, Puppet

 - Provisioners can run local or remote
 - Provisioners can run on creation or destruction
 - Multiple provisioners
-- If somethong goes wrong terraform will just log where the problem is, and you need to correct
+- If something goes wrong terraform will just log where the problem is, and you need to correct

 #### Provisioner Example